Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Japandi Aesthetic: Wabi-Sabi Meets Scandinavian Comfort

 Scandinavian design adds functional warmth: a table should be pleasant to sit at, the proportions should be right, the height should be comfortable, the chairs should invite.
-The Japandi oak dining table is thus both beautiful and good — in the most fundamental sense of those words.
+The Japandi oak dining table is therefore both beautiful and good — in the most fundamental sense of those words.

 Finishes for Japandi Oak